rick-liyue-huang/About-Angular/nameList-app-by-angular/intro.md

     c. bind the 'remove' envent with 'remove' button
     d. bind accept and refuse event with responding button
 6. listen $location.path(), by  $scope.$watch('location.path()'), when path is different, change the nameList.

+7. at last, we will capsulate the original code by module and template and re-write in indexCapsulate.html